SimulaVR/godot-haskell/README.md

 ## Getting started (demo game)

-The easiest way to get started is to have a look at the demo game included in this repo in the 'demo' directory.
+The easiest way to get started is to have a look at the demo game included in the 'demo' directory.
 This is "Dodge the Creeps!", your first game from the [Godot documentation](https://docs.godotengine.org/en/3.1/getting_started/step_by_step/your_first_game.html).
 Following along with the documentation and the code should make everything understandable.